 For any questions about using this site, contact Submittable’s customer support: email@example.com

 MTA Arts & Design seeks images of artists’ previous work to review in consideration for a new Percent for Art project, in conjunction with renovation of White Plains Station in Westchester, to be fabricated in durable materials to be determined, such as metal.
-An approved fabricator will translate the final artwork design into the identified medium.
-Therefore, an artist’s prior experience, or lack thereof, with these materials will not be taken into consideration when reviewing images.
+An approved fabricator will be translating the final artwork design into the identified medium, therefore an artist’s prior experience, or lack thereof, with these materials will not be taken into consideration when reviewing images.
 The locations are within the new LIRR terminal and concourse below Grand Central Terminal.

 Eligibility is based upon artistic merit as evidenced in previous work, artist’s exhibition history, awards, honors, and publications, and demonstrated proficiency and technical knowledge of the medium(s) in which the artist regularly works.
 Artists must be available to work in New York during the required design and construction period (2019 to 2020).

 Submit up to 20 images along with a short application form, a bio/CV, and brief artist statement.
 All artists interested in being considered for projects must apply through the online program at mtaarts.submittable.com.

 Submissions must be complete by 11:59pm EST on Tuesday, June 4, 2019.

 Review and download our Frequently Asked Questions, and direct any inquiries to MTA Arts & Design: firstname.lastname@example.org, or Submittable’s customer support: email@example.com.